fictionco/fiction/@docs/api/template-settings/index.md

 # Template Settings API

-The template settings API is a format for settings that is used by page templates and post types to configure settings that can be set on a post by post basis.
+The template settings API is a format for settings that is used by page templates and post types to create post-by-post settings.

 This is a reference guide for options and configuration of template settings.